Get Out in the Fresh Air and Explore Paris in a Different Way!

 World in Paris

-Is This Treasure Hunt in Paris Right For You?
+Is This Treasure Hunt in Paris Right for You?

-Here are answers to some frequently asked questions:
+Here are the answers to some frequently asked questions:

 Is this Treasure Hunt in Paris Kid-friendly?

-Is this hunt suitable for wheelchair users?
+Is this Hunt suitable for wheelchair users?

-You need a pencil or pen and a camera, as there will be some selfies to take.
+You will need a pencil or pen and a camera, as there will be some selfies to take.
 If you don’t have a camera, your phone camera will be more than enough.
 Also, it is important to wear comfortable shoes and carry some water, especially if the weather is hot.

 Can I buy water or food in the park?